-Investing is a good example of where the ergodicity confusion can create significant risk.
+Investing is a good example of where ergodicity confusion may create significant risk.

 Most companies eventually fail.
 Credit Suisse and CNBC demonstrate the average life of companies is shortening, down from an average of 60 years in 1958 to an average of 20 years in 2012.
-The trend seems to be shortening as technology continues to disrupt older companies.
+The average life trend shortens as technology disrupts older companies.
+It would seem, the scaffolding needed to support companies as they grow from small to large may become a source of fragility.
+Thus, disruption reveals a company’s lack of adaptability to changing markets.
 So investing in one company, no matter how good it is today, may at some point lead to a loss of value.
-To manage this risk, a good practice is to invest in portfolios of companies and periodically rebalance holdings.
+Statistically, a good company is likely to become a victim of its own success as it grows.
+To manage this risk, a best practice is to invest in portfolios of companies and periodically rebalance holdings.
 This recognizes that investing, by its very nature, is a non-ergodic activity.
 If investing was ergodic, we would only need to invest in one company.

-To be clear, I’m certainly not suggesting company stock ownership plans are bad.
-My concern is a lack of diversification.
-Single company stock ownership should only be considered in the context of a well diversified investment portfolio.
+To be clear, I’m certainly not suggesting company stock ownership plans are intrinsically bad.
+Like any other tool, my concern relates to usage.
+In this case, my concern relates to a potential lack of diversification.
+Single company stock ownership should only be considered in the context of a well-diversified investment portfolio.
 Complicating the considerations, some companies provide significant incentives for their employee, especially executives, to participate in employee stock ownership plans.
-For executives, SEC public disclosure requirements may create a disincentive to divest employee stock.
+For executives, SEC public disclosure requirements and tax liabilities may create a disincentive to divest employee stock.

 Ergodicity as related to economics and physics